 Contributed by Maine Historical Society

-A copy of the map made by Samuel de Champlain showing Saint Croix Island in the Saint Croix River, 1613.
+Frenchman Samuel de Champlain created the original of this map in 1613, showing Saint Croix Island in the Saint Croix River.

-This map was copied about 1798-99 for the proceedings of the commissioners of the Jay Treaty to decide the boundary line between Maine and New Brunswick.
+The commissioners of the Jay Treaty requested a copy of this map about 1798-99 to decide the boundary line between Maine and New Brunswick.
 Egbert Benson served as the British Commissioner.